 2. I got a response.
 We scheduled the meeting.

 3. Prior to the meeting, I worked liked crazy to refine a PowerPoint presentation.
 The PowerPoint followed a standard business plan outline.
 Once complete, I acted out the presentation about a dozen times.
 I also visualized how the meeting would go.
-And I also created and answered sample questions.

 4. On the morning of the meeting, I dressed to impress.
 In my car, on the drive there, I rehearsed the meeting.